The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 Top reasons why companies don’t get the onboarding process right

-Remember that an effective onboarding journey for new employees is all about integration and usefulness.
+Remember that an effective onboarding journey for new employees is about integration and usefulness.
 Give them a stack of procedures and policies, place them in a quiet, vacant room, and tell them to read them all.

 Right off the bat, you set the stage for a dismal new-hire experience.
 Those written words have no application context unless these new people see themselves in action.
 It is potentially a futile exercise and a waste of talent.

-According to a study by ServiceNow, around a quarter of employees say they receive no clear onboarding, with some even saying that they have a truly bad experience.
+According to a study by ServiceNow, around a quarter of employees say they receive no clear onboarding, with some even saying they have a truly bad experience.

 Like many programs and initiatives, the traditional onboarding process does not achieve a favorable result.